Glaceon31/NLPtools/README.md

 # NLPtools
-some tools for NLP preprocessing
+some tools for NLP preprocessing & postprocessing

+perl scripts are collected from other open-source toolkits